Pentagon: 5,000 Troops Will Be Deployed To U.S.-Mexico Border

 Those deployed will include engineers, planners, military police, pilots, cooks and medical personnel.
 Among the work the troops will undertake is the building of camps to house CBP personnel along the Mexican border.

-The troops will come from Army bases around the country, including Fort Bragg in North Carolina, Fort Riley in Kansas, Fort Campbell in Kentucky, and Joint Base Lewis McCord in Washington.
-By the end of the week, they'll head to staging bases in California, south Texas and Arizona.
+The troops will come from Army bases around the country, including Fort Bragg in North Carolina, Fort Riley in Kansas, Fort Campbell in Kentucky and Joint Base Lewis McChord in Washington state.
+By the end of the week, they'll head to staging bases in California, South Texas and Arizona.

-Note: A previous version of this story incorrectly spelled the second name in Joint Base Lewis McChord as McCord.